Founding Members

 Contact Information: Email: isaac.pucllas@gmail.com |

-Zoila Silvia Mendoza is a Professor and Chair of the Department of Native American Studies at the University of California, Davis.
+Zoila Silvia Mendoza is a Professor of the Department of Native American Studies at the University of California, Davis.
 Among other topics, Professor Mendoza teaches the Quechua Language and Society series which she created in 2006.
 She received her B.A. and Licenciatura degrees in Anthropology at the Pontificia Universidad Católica del Perú and her M.A. and Ph.D., also in Anthropology, at the University of Chicago.
 She is the author of books and many book chapters and journal articles mostly focusing on festivals, music and dance in Peru.
 She has also produced two major documentaries and has received several prestigious fellowships including a John Simon Guggenheim in 2010-2011.

 Academic Page: https://nas.ucdavis.edu/people/zolia-mendoza Literature: https://ucdavis.academia.edu/ZoilaMendoza?from_navbar=true |